davidaustinarcher/contrast-teamserver/README.md

 *This cookbook was last updated for Contrast TeamServer v3.5.2.*

 ## Prerequisites
 You will need to supply your own Contrast TeamServer installer file and license file.
+More details about where to place your installer and license files are below.

 ### Add the Contrast TeamServer installer to the cookbook files
 This cookbook does not include the Contrast TeamServer installer, which you can download using an account at https://hub.contrastsecurity.com.
 The installer is not included with this cookbook because of its file size and it's best to get the latest version from hub.contrastsecurity.com.